Satisfactory Academic Progress Standards

 Repeated Courses and Financial Aid

-Financial aid can pay for a repeated course as long as it is not a result of more than one repetition of a previously passed course and is required by the student’s degree/certificate program.
+Financial aid can pay for a repeated course as long as it is not a result of more than one repetition of a previously passed course and is required by the student’s degree or certificate program.
 Repeated courses count toward the maximum timeframe.

 Transfer Credits and Financial Aid